- MASKING PROTOCOL

 - Continue to follow all respiratory and handwashing etiquette

-- Continuation of additional custodial support daily for disinfecting during the school day in addition to regular cleaning protocols
+- Continuation of custodial support disinfecting during the school day

 LBUSD will continue to empower all students to learn through systematic school-wide support through ongoing collaboration involving teachers, administrators, families, specialists, and community partners.
 We have strategically expanded our wrap-around services to ensure that we are supporting all of our learners based on individual needs.